sayanee/books/_posts/2014-08-14-nikola-tesla.md

 Cause of wrong ideas

 > **Deficient observation** is merely a form of ignorance and responsible for the many morbid notions and foolish ideas prevailing.

-___

-<p class="discussion">I'm in an autobiography reading mode.
-Which other scientists or engineers also wrote autobiographies that you loved reading?</p>